 2 ounces semisweet chocolate for drizzling

-You will also need a pastry bag fitted with a large plain tip and 2 cookie sheets lines with parchment paper or nonstick baking pads.
+You will also need a pastry bag fitted with a large plain tip and 2 cookie sheets lined with parchment paper or nonstick baking pads.

 What you do: